smartfog/fogflow/doc/tutorial/fogflow.md

 ## Three Layers
 Logically, FogFlow consists of the following three layers:
-**- Service Management:** converts service requirements into concrete execution plan and then deploys the generated execution plan over cloud and edges.
+- **Service Management:** converts service requirements into concrete execution plan and then deploys the generated execution plan over cloud and edges.
-**- Context Management:** manages all context information and makes them discoverable and accessible via flexible query and subscribe interfaces.
+- **Context Management:** manages all context information and makes them discoverable and accessible via flexible query and subscribe interfaces.
-**- Data Processing:** launches data processing tasks and establishes data flows between tasks via the pub/sub interfaces provided by the context management layer.
+- **Data Processing:** launches data processing tasks and establishes data flows between tasks via the pub/sub interfaces provided by the context management layer.

 ## System Components

-**- Centralized service components to be deployed in the cloud:**
+- ###Centralized service components to be deployed in the cloud:

 **Task Designer:** provides the web-based interface for service providers to specify, register, and manage their tasks and service topologies.
 **Topology Master:** figures out when and which task should be instantiated, dynamically configures them, and also decides where to deploy them over cloud and edges.
 **IoT Discovery:** manages all registered context availability information, including its ID, entity type, attribute list, and metadata; allows other components to query and subscribe their interested context availability information via NGSI9.

-**- Distributed components to be deployed both in the cloud and at edges:**
+- ###Distributed components to be deployed both in the cloud and at edges:

 **Worker:** according to the assignment from the topology master, each worker will launch its scheduled task instances in docker containers on its local host; configure their inputs and outputs and manage all task instances locally based on task priority.
 **IoT Broker:** each broker manages a part of context entities published by nearby IoT devices and also provides a single view of all context entities for IoT devices to query and subscribe the entities they need.

-**- External service components to be used in FogFlow:**
+- ###External service components to be used in FogFlow:

 **Dock Registry:** manages all docker images provided by developers.
 **RabbitMQ:** for internal communication between topology master and the workers.